vuejs/ecosystem-ci/README.md

 - or `tsx ecosystem-ci.ts`

 You can pass `--tag v3.2.0-beta.1`, `--branch somebranch` or `--commit abcd1234` option to select a specific vue version to build.
-If you pass `--release 3.2.45`, vue build will be skipped and vue is fetched from the registry instead
+If you pass `--release 3.2.45`, vue build will be skipped and vue is fetched from the registry instead.

-The repositories are checked out into `workspace` subdirectory as shallow clones
+The repositories are checked out into `workspace` subdirectory as shallow clones.

+If you want to test the same version of vue multiple times, please run `pnpm clean` first to ensure the workspace is clean.

 ## how to add a new integration test